shafriki/slothui/readme.md

 ##  Features

-- Slot machine layout with spin functionality
+- SlotUI layout with some functionality
 - Clean and responsive design using pure CSS
 - Logic implemented using vanilla JavaScript
-- Dynamic interaction on user spin

 ---